 If you're looking for more recommendations, check out our picks for the best noise cancelling headphones and the best wireless Bluetooth earbuds.

-The Bose QuietComfort Earbuds II Truly Wireless and the Sony WF-1000XM5 Truly Wireless are both great pairs of in-ears.
-The Bose are more comfortable, and their ANC can block out more background noise in the bass to mid ranges, where you'll find the rumble of bus engines and ambient chatter, respectively.
-In comparison, the Sony headphones have a more neutral sound profile, which some users may prefer, and have more robust sound customization features.
+The Bose QuietComfort Earbuds II Truly Wireless and the Sony WF-1000XM5 Truly Wireless are both great pairs of in-ear headphones.
+The Bose are more comfortable, and their ANC can block out more background noise in the bass range, where you'll find the rumble of bus engines.
+In comparison, the Sony headphones have more robust sound customization features.
 They have longer battery life and support multi-device pairing and LDAC, which is Sony's proprietary codec for hi-res audio streaming via Bluetooth.
-Their ANC also blocks out significantly more ambient sound in the treble range, where you'll find noise like the hum of an AC unit.
+They can also block out significantly more ambient sound in the mid to treble ranges, where you'll find noise like ambient chatter and the hum of an AC unit, respectively.

 The Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Sony WF-1000XM4 Truly Wireless.
 The Bose are more comfortable, have a more neutral sound profile, although it's still bass-heavy, and their ANC blocks out significantly more ambient noise.
 However, the Sony headphones have better build quality, and their continuous battery life is longer too.

 The Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Beats Fit Pro True Wireless.
-The Bose are more comfortable, have a significantly better noise isolation performance, and their continuous battery life is better.
+The Bose are more comfortable, have a slightly better noise isolation performance, and their continuous battery life is better.
 They also have sound customization features to help you adjust their sound to suit your tastes.
 That said, you may still prefer the Beats if you're an iOS user.
 They have an H1 chip for seamless pairing with your Apple devices and support Apple's Spatial Audio for a more immersive sound.

 The Bose QuietComfort Earbuds II Truly Wireless and the Denon PerL Pro True Wireless have different strengths.
 The Bose are much better for commuting, traveling, or if noise isolation is your priority, thanks to their significantly better ANC performance.
 You can also set their ANC system to different modes to suit the situation.
 However, the Denon headphones are better if you're looking for the best sound quality from your earbuds.
 They can stream higher-resolution audio via the aptX Lossless codec and support Spatial Audio, a virtual surround sound feature.
 You can use their app to create a personalized EQ based on a hearing test.